 Save your pennies!

-The Peranakan Museum also offers Friday night discounts and from 19:00–21:00 admission is S$3 for adults and S$1.50 for children.
-The student rate is always S$3.
-Alternatively, buy a joint ticket to the Asian Civilizations Museum and the Peranakan Museum for S$10 any day of the week (they cost S$14 separately).
+The Peranakan Museum also offers Friday night discounts and from 19:00 till 21:00 admission is S$3 for adults and S$1.50 for children.
+The student and over 60s rate is always S$3 and a family ticket for a maximum of five people is S$18.